Ebrahim Moosa, Principal Investigator

 Lead Faculty, Contending Modernities

-Muhammad Ammar Khan currently teaches Arabic and Islamic Studies at GIFT University in Gujranwala, Pakistan.
-He has served as editor of the Monthly Al-Shari’ah since 2000 and was assistant editor from 1989-2000.
-Prior to joining GIFT, he taught various subjects of the Dars-e Nizami course at Nusrat al-Uloom from 1996 to 2006.
+Muhammad Ammar Khan currently teaches Arabic and Islamic Studies at Al Sharia Academy in Gujranwala, Pakistan.
+He has served as editor of the Monthly Al Shariah since 2000 and was assistant editor from 1989-2000.
+Prior to teaching at Al Sharia, he lectured in Islamic Studies at GIFT University, and taught various subjects of the Dars-e Nizami course at Nusrat al-Uloom from 1996 to 2006.

 Born and raised in Gakhar Gujranwala, Pakistan, Muhammad Ammar Khan Nasir followed in the scholarly footsteps of his father, Mawlana Zahid al- Rashidi, known for a sound and balanced religious approach, and his grandfather, Mawlana Muhammad Sarfaraz Khan Safdar, considered to be the academic voice of the Deobandi School in the country.
 Having begun his religious education in Madrasa Anwar al-Uloom Gujranwala, he went on to obtain Shahada Alamiyyah from Madrasa Nusrat al-Uloom Gujranwala in 1994.
 He later earned a master’s degree in English Literature from the University of the Punjab in 2001.